Camden County Joint Development Authority Board of Directors

 Dr. Sheila Sapp, Ed.
 D

 Dr. Sheila Sapp was appointed by the City of Woodbine as its City representative to the Board of the Camden County Joint Development Authority in 2015.
 She has been a resident of Camden County since 1986.
 Dr. Sapp holds an Educational Doctorate degree from the University of Georgia in Supervision.
 She is the former principal of Woodbine Elementary School and has been the principal of Crooked River Elementary School in St. Marys since 2001.
 Dr. Sapp is a 29 year veteran of the Camden County School System.
-She has also served as a member of the Camden County Library Board, the City of Woodbine’s Alcohol Ordinance Committee 2006, former member and Chairperson of the Woodbine Crawfish Festival Steering Committee, and a member of the Woodbine Downtown Development Authority.
+She has also served as a member of the Camden County Library Board, the City of Woodbine’s Alcohol Ordinance Committee 2006, member of the Camden Family Connection Board of Directors, member of Camden County Chamber of Commerce, former member and Chairperson of the Woodbine Crawfish Festival Steering Committee, and a member of the Woodbine Downtown Development Authority.